JujuAdams/Scribble/9.0/how-does-scribble-work.md

 Since we're making our own vertex buffer, we can add in a bunch of additional data whilst we're building it.
 We use this data to embed information about each glyph; for example, Scribble stores an index per glyph that indicates its position in the string.
 We use this value to efficiently control how text is revealed when using a typewriter effect.
 Most of Scribble's animated effects are calculated in a vertex shader using this extra contextual data, leading to far more efficient rendering than would be possible if you were to handle the calculations yourself.

+I'm skipping over a **lot** of implementation details.
+Scribble is complicated, but the bits that you need to learn to get up and running are simple.
+When you start to combine these individual bits of functionality together, you'll find that Scribble is very powerful and can support a wide variety of use cases.

 &nbsp;

 ## Using Scribble